-The Rolf Institute is committed to ensuring that individuals with disabilities by reason of her or his disability, not be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program offered by the Institute.
+The Rolf Institute is committed to ensuring that individuals with disabilities by reason of their disability, not be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program offered by the Institute.
 The Rolf Institute is a Private school authorized under the Colorado Division of Private Occupational Schools (DPOS).
-As a private school, The Rolf Institute meets the 1992, Americans with Disability Act, including requirements for 504 plans.
+As a private school, The Rolf Institute meets 1992, Americans with Disability Act, including requirements for 504 plans.